 Should it be thought necessary to repeat the calibration procedure this can be done by following the instructions set out below.

 The procedure must be carried out with great care as the precision of the keys area depends on the calibration.
-How to perform the calibration procedure:

 • Switch on the terminal; the following mask appears